Using Docker Init in Node.js

 When to Use Docker Init

-• Rapid prototyping: If you’re in the early stages of development, docker init helps you get up and running quickly without worrying about setting up your environment.
-For more information on how Docker aids in rapid prototyping, check out Docker’s Get Started Guide.
+helps you get up and running quickly without worrying about setting up your environment.
+For more information on how Docker aids in rapid prototyping, check out Docker’s Get Started Guide. - Automated configuration:

-• Automated configuration: docker init takes the guesswork out of setting up your Docker environment by automatically generating configuration files tailored to your project.
-This is especially useful for complex projects that require specific dependencies, as it ensures you won’t miss any critical setup steps.
+takes the guesswork out of setting up your Docker environment by automatically generating configuration files tailored to your project.
+This is especially useful for complex projects that require specific dependencies, as it ensures you won’t miss any critical setup steps. - Streamlined CI/CD: With

 How to Use Docker Init with Node.js